alex-golang/imgtools/imghash/README.md

 imghash computes a perceptual hash for a given input image.
 The hash is returned as a 64 bit integer.

+Additionally, it allows one to compare two given hashes.
+This option returns the Hamming Distance between the given hashes, which can tell us if the source images are equal or not.

+### Hashing algorithms

 The package supports these hashing modes:

 * **Average**: Average computes a Perceptual Hash using a naive, but very fast method.